Jameco Electronics Puzzler: Monochromatic Light DetectorBy Forrest M. Mims III

 The op amp and R1 form a transimpedance amplifier that transform the photocurrent from the unknown component into a voltage.
 R1 determines the gain of the amplifier.

-The missing component is clearly some kind of photodiode or photoresistor.
-But what kind?
+The missing electronics component is clearly some kind of photodiode or photoresistor, but what kind?

 Cadmium sulfide photoresistors detect a rather broad band of visible light while ignoring near-IR.
 But they detect green better than red.